valgene/valgene-cli/README.md

  - documenting the API
  - validating incoming data against the API specification
- - creating [Dtos](https://martinfowler.com/eaaCatalog/dataTransferObject.html) for dedicated API endpoints
+ - creating [DTOs](https://martinfowler.com/eaaCatalog/dataTransferObject.html) for dedicated API endpoints

 Somehow these things are disconnected to each other, that means the documentation of the API is normally not used for validating incoming data.
-Neither it is used for writing a Dto class.
+Neither it is used for writing a DTO class.
 As well all the tasks are repetitive, manual and error prone.

 This is where Valgene kicks in and reduces a lot of pain.

 ## Usage

-Valgene (Validation Generator) generates validator and Dto boiler plate code from your [OpenAPI](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md) specs.
+Valgene (Validation Generator) generates validator and DTO boiler plate code from your [OpenAPI](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md) specs.

 ### Given